roshantaneja/APCSA/Unit0_Intro_To_Java/README.md

 but thats about it

-we learned about for loops and iterations through graphics programs so its gonna be  epic
+09/01/2022 - we learned about for loops and iterations through graphics programs so its gonna be  epic

+09/07/2022 - Just started the java 2 chapter, going through more stuff now!